March 2024

 Article I – Name

-Article II – Mission Statement
+Article II – Mission Prayer

-Our Mission Statement is:
+Our Mission prayer is:

-• Serving God and Others
+• Serve God and Others

 Article III – Confessional Standard